teamcons/elementary-OS-grub-theme/README.md

 Grub menu theme for Elementary OS 8, Circe, and beyond!

-# THIS IS STILL A WIP, DO NOT USE
+# THE WIP WORKS, BUT THE CODE IS UGLY

 <div align="center">